Why the iPhone Will Succeed Despite the Pundits

 Apple doesn't create the least expensive products on the market - nor the most expensive.
 Apple doesn't make cheap stuff, nor is their equipment overpriced.
 Considering the hardware design and user interface, Apple products offer great value while avoiding the low end of the market and keeping Apple profitable.

+The iPhone follows in that tradition.
+It's not cheap.
+It's expensive.
 It's new.
 And it's brilliant.
-It can replace a cell phone, digital
+It can replace a cell phone, digital camera (at least for snapshots), iPod, and PDA.
+But it goes beyond that.

 The iPhone will fully integrate with your Address Book and iCal.
 It will let your access the Web and Google Maps using a WiFi connection or your Cingular service.
-It has Bluetooth to synch to your Mac or PC and work with wireless earpieces and headphones.
+It has Bluetooth to sync to your Mac or PC and work with wireless earpieces and headphones.

 But it goes well beyond that.
 Apple has looked at the market and determined what people want.
 Do you want random access to voicemail?
 The iPhone introduces it to the market.
 Do you want keyboard input and the ability to enter phone numbers from a regular keypad?
 The iPhone's soft interface lets you do it.
 Do you want iTunes on your phone without the limitations of the ROKR and KRZR?